maryamirfan18/Windows-Privilege-Escalation/README.md

 * Configure the Apache server to host a directory for sharing files.
 * Copy the malicious payload `Exploit.exe` to the shared directory.

+#### Scripts
+-setup_apache.sh:
+*Sets up Apache.
+*Creates a shared directory for the payload.
+*Copies the malicious payload to the shared directory.
+*Outputs the shareable URL.

+-metasploit_commands.sh:
+*Automates starting Metasploit.
+*Sets up a handler to listen for incoming sessions.
+*Begins exploitation and lists active sessions.

 ### 2. Create the Exploit File

 Generate the malicious payload using `msfvenom`: